 Accounting Standard Update ("ASU") 2016-13, Credit Losses - Measurement of Credit Losses on Financial Instruments.
-In June 2016, the Financial Accounting Standards Board ("FASB") issued a new accounting standard which replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued a new accounting standard which replaces the current incurred loss impairment method with a method that reflects expected credit losses.
 The new standard is effective as of January 1, 2020, and early adoption is permitted as of January 1, 2019.
 We are assessing the potential impact to our financial statements and disclosures.